wso2/docs-is/en/docs/develop/supporting-mobile-verification-for-an-updated-mobile-number.md

     </configuration>
     ```

 4. Add an event publisher to `IS_HOME/repository/deployment/server/eventpublishers`.
 For this sample, `HTTPOutputEventAdapter.xml` is used.
-Following is a sample publisher to call a REST Service
-to send confirmation codes.
+The following sample publisher calls a REST Service to send confirmation codes.

     ??? info "Sample Event Publisher"
         ```